-The classic Configuration Model is used throughout network science as a simple way of capturing one key distinguishing features of real networks, namely their degree heterogeneity.
-Applications of random networks tend to build on the Configuration Model in one way or another to represent the structure of complex networks at low cost.
-Dynamical models are often based on heterogeneous mean-field approximations \cite{pastor2001epidemic}, assigning a dynamical variable to each degree class in the Configuration Models.
-There is a conceptual simplicity to these models, as the degree distribution is easy to observe and random networks are easy to generate under that constraint---as opposed to, say, inference frameworks like the degree-corrected Stochastic Block Model \cite{peixoto2013parsimonious} that infer block partitions directly minimizing description length~\cite{peixoto2017nonparametric} .
-But, is the simpler Configuration Model actually a parsimonious description of network data?
+The classic Configuration Model is used throughout network science as a simple way of capturing one key distinguishing feature of complex network data, namely their degree heterogeneity.
+Applications of random networks tend to build on the Configuration Model in one way or another to represent the structure of complex networks at a low cost.
+Dynamical models are often based on heterogeneous mean-field approximations \cite{pastor2001epidemic}, which assign a dynamical variable to each degree class in the Configuration Models.
+There is a conceptual simplicity to these models, as the degree distribution is easy to measure and random networks are easy to generate under this constraint---as opposed to, say, inference frameworks like the degree-corrected Stochastic Block Model \cite{peixoto2013parsimonious} that infer block partitions by minimizing the description length over many possible partitions of a network~\cite{peixoto2017nonparametric}.
+But is the simpler Configuration Model actually a parsimonious description of network data?
 Are there similar alternatives that better represent complex networks?

-We answered this question by looking at the description lengths of the Configuration Model and three of its variants that are further constrained for degree correlations and layered structure.
+We answered this question by analytically approximating the description lengths of the Configuration Model and three of its variants that are further constrained for degree correlations and layered structure.
 Surprisingly, we found that the Layered Configuration Model \cite{hebert2016multi} offered a great trade-off in model complexity when describing sparse networks.
-The Layered Configuration Model relies on a simple description of network structure based on the Onion Decomposition, classifying nodes based on their degree and centrality layer, but requiring an intricate connection scheme to generate complex random networks from that description.
+The Layered Configuration Model relies on a simple description of network structure based on the Onion Decomposition, classifying nodes based on their degree and centrality layer but requiring an intricate connection scheme to generate complex random networks from that description.